ngs-doo/TemplaterExamples/Intermediate/QuestionnairePlugin (.NET)/Readme.md

  * ...

 When new data type needs to be registered, or custom processing on specific data type is required plugin can be registered as in this example

+#### Custom tag parser

+Since v2.7.0 Templater allows for tag regex customization.
+Default tag regex includes only few special characters so if we want to expand (or restrict) a format of the tag we can provide a new format during setup.
+Here a format of char or dot is used.